How To Flock a Christmas Tree

 Make your Christmas tree look like it was plucked straight out of a winter wonderland with these easy flocking techniques.

+A flocked Christmas tree captures the feeling of a real winter wonderland with the dusting of artificial snow.
+Flocked trees are the gorgeous, white trees that have a realistic snow look and texture.
 Flocking a Christmas tree is a great way to ensure that you have a white Christmas no matter what climate you live in.
 A flocked tree is easy to make yourself and adds a wintery layer to your Christmas decorations.
-There are two main ways to flock a tree.
-One is to use a DIY flocking powder applied with a kitchen sifter and a spray bottle, and the other is to use a spray-on application.

 How to Flock a Christmas Tree With Flocking Powder